-Chairman Daniel Yves Hall was appointed to the Missouri Public Service Commission on September 27, 2013 by Governor Jay Nixon, and unanimously confirmed by the Missouri State Senate in January, 2014.
-He was appointed Chairman by Governor Nixon on August 10, 2015.
+Commissioner Daniel Yves Hall was appointed to the Missouri Public Service Commission on September 27, 2013 by Governor Jay Nixon, and unanimously confirmed by the Missouri State Senate in January 2014.
+On August 10, 2015, he was appointed Chairman by Governor Nixon and served as Chairman until September 14, 2018.
 He is the 101st PSC Commissioner in the 100-year history of the PSC – Missouri’s oldest state agency.

 From January of 2009 when Governor Nixon was sworn into office until his appointment to the Commission, Hall served as the Legislative Director to the Governor, overseeing efforts to advance the Nixon Administration’s legislative agenda and serving as lead liaison between the Governor and members of the Missouri General Assembly.